Head Softball Coach

 Foti played for the 1981 Canadian Junior Men's National Team before starting his coaching career as an assistant at Valley City College in 1985.
 He earned his first head coaching position at Red River College in 1986, winning the Canadian Community College National Championship.
 Foti continued playing men’s Fastpitch softball through the 1997 season.

-Foti is currently the Head Coach of the Greek Women’s Olympic Team, leading the Greek team to a 6th place finish in the 2017 Eueopean Championships, the highest finish ever for Greece.
+Foti is currently the Head Coach of the Greek Women’s Olympic Team, leading the Greek team to a 7th place finish in the 2019 European Championships.
 A member of Softball Canada’s Coaches/Technical Development Committee and consultant to the European Softball Coaches Association.
 Foti holds a BA in Education Administration from the International College in Los Angeles.
 He has a daughter Devyn and a son Dayne.